Image Not Found

 Attention.
 The brain is not built to be interrupted every thirty seconds for a notification.
 People who live like this for years slowly lose the ability to read a book, watch a film without checking their phone twice, or sit through dinner without reaching for a device.
 This is not opinion.
 This is what the people who study attention will tell you for free at any conference.

 Schools.
 Walk past a school during a break.
 Count the kids in groups talking, then count the kids each on their own screen.
-We did this in three different cities.
-It is not a happy count.

 Mental health.
 Doomscrolling is a hobby now.
 Comparison, anxiety, sleep that does not happen because the phone is on the pillow.
 People know this.
 People still do it.
 We know it because we still do it too, sometimes.